 This work complements an objective of the European Long-Term Ecosystem Research community to strengthen operational links between remote sensing and the European LTER infrastructure.
-Work on this is being conducted via the eLTER H2020 project.
+Work on this was carried out during the eLTER H2020 project.

 ECN site measurements to support Earth Observation